minaiscoding/tpIGL/README.md

 - If you don't have Python installed, navigate to (https://www.python.org/downloads/) and download the last release then install it.
 - Navigate to the backend folder
   `cd backend`
-- Install Flask and flask_sqlalchemy by typing the command `pip install Flask flask-sqlalchemy`
+- Install Django by typing the command
+  `pip install ....`
-- Start the flask server by running
+- Start the django server by running
   `python run.py`

 #### Starting the database